 How much should we sympathize with the Aaron Hernandez story?

-Aaron Hernandez’s Story: Upbringing and Environment
+Aaron Hernandez’s Childhood: Upbringing and Environment

 To understand whether or not we should have sympathy for Hernandez, The Netflix documentary asks its viewers to start with his upbringing.